The Azores travel tips you need to plan your Azores vacations

 The official language spoken in the Azores is Portuguese, but a majority of the local population is proficient in English, especially in the more tourist-heavy spots.

-Internet and WiFi
+Is there Internet and WiFi in the Azores?

 Free WiFi is widely available in many public areas, restaurants, bars, shopping centers and hotels, but you should contact your mobile provider ahead of your trip and find out about international data rates and roaming.